Lanhee Chen: Media

 Chen was a CNN political commentator in 2016, and is believed to be the first Asian American to hold that position.
 He is often on television and radio, and frequently appears on a variety of networks, including ABC, CBS, NBC, CNN, MSNBC, FOX News, CNBC, FOX Business Network, Bloomberg TV and the BBC.
 He has appeared as a roundtable guest on ABC This Week, Face the Nation, Meet the Press, and Fox News Sunday and is a guest on top television political programming, including MSNBC's Morning Joe and MTP Daily, and CNN's State of the Union and The Lead with Jake Tapper.
 Chen is also a frequent guest on the Hugh Hewitt Show, a conservative talk radio program.
 He was also one of the lead commentators on Bloomberg TV's 2014 election night coverage with Mark Halperin and John Heilemann.

-He periodically hosts a podcast called "Crossing Lines with Lanhee Chen."
+In the past, he hosted a podcast called "Crossing Lines with Lanhee Chen."